 When selecting, leveling and publishing content, our editorial team follows these anti-racism guidelines:

-When discussing people who were or are enslaved, we will use “enslaved” as an adjective, rather than “slave” as a noun, in order to dissociate forced workers with an inherent identity of “being” a slave.
+We use "enslaved" as an adjective, rather than "slave" as a noun, in order to separate a person's identity from their circumstance.